 SA wishes to prevent the use of Illicit Drugs in Squash through increased education for athletes and members in relation to the potential harms of the use of Illicit Drugs.

-The Illicit Drugs Policy can be found at Regulation 16 - Illicit Drugs in Sport Policy which is designed to help prevent the uptake of illicit drug use and reduce the drug-related harm to individuals, families and stakeholders of SA and the broader community.
+The Illicit Drugs Policy can be found at Attachment E is designed to help prevent the uptake of illicit drug use and reduce the drug-related harm to individuals, families and stakeholders of SA and the broader community.